Resources for legal professionals

-This information is for legal representatives to help them assist their clients in applying to FAS, and find out how to receive payment.
+This information is for legal representatives to help them assist their clients in applying to the Financial Assistance Scheme (FAS), and find out how to receive payment.

 If you are looking for legal advice to help you with your application please go to legal assistance.